top of page

 SDG 13: Climate Action

-In short, we’re facing a scarcity of hope and imagination.
-Many others, however, are changing their career and life priorities in order to take concrete actions at local, regional, and global levels.
-We challenge you to identify ways to foster a sense of agency and self-efficacy among individuals and communities so that they step up now and take climate actions from where they are.
+We challenge you to identify ways to foster a sense of agency and self-efficacy among individuals and communities so that they step up now and take climate action from where they are.

 New_Visuals_SDG13_1.png